-In this section we see how to solve one particular recurrence relation, the linear, first-order, constant-coefficient recurrence relation.
+In this section we see how to solve one particular recurrence relation, the linear, first-order, constantcoefficient recurrence relation, and obtain the "closed-form solution".

 Once we deduce this formula (and prove it by induction), we needn't ever solve another linear, first-order, constant-coefficient recurrence relation from scratch: we can just invoke the formula.
 This is our quest, the holy grail!